Pathé: Pathé' beginnings and world domination

 In 1901, Ferdinand Zecca and Charles Pathé decided to capitalize on the public's morbid penchant for gory crime stories by creating Histoire d'un crime, which is considered the first realistic drama in the history of cinema.
-Histoire d'un crime e also invented the first flashback in the cinema.
+Histoire d'un crime also invented the first flashback in the cinema.
 The final scene, which shows a beheading, caused a scandal.
 The film was a notable success, launching a wave of similar films.

+In 1904, Pathé produced the first Western films in cinema, and in 1910, it opened the first studio entirely dedicated to this genre, which was located in Los Angeles, shortly before the birth of the film industry in the Hollywood district of Los Angeles.

 Interior of the Omnia-Pathé in Paris, the oldest cinema of the Pathé group (no longer existing).

 In 1906, Charles Pathé opened one of the first permanent movie theater with the Omnia-Pathé (as cinema had until then been a Fairground Attraction), which also became the oldest cinema of the Pathé group.
 By the following year, more than 300 Pathé theaters already existed, and the network was rapidly expanding in the rest of the world.
 As with production and distribution, the French company established itself as the world leader in movie theaters for several years.
 Today, Pathé Cinemas remains the leading theater operator in France and the Netherlands, and the oldest still in operation worldwide.

 In 1907, Pathé acquired the Lumière brothers' patents and then set about to design an improved studio camera and to make their own film stock.
 Their technologically advanced equipment, new processing facilities built at Vincennes, and aggressive merchandising combined with efficient distribution systems allowed them to capture a huge share of the international market.
 They first expanded to London in 1902 where they set up production facilities and a chain of cinemas.